ayohae/cemplox/README.md

 Usage: cemplox.exe [OPTIONS] --file <FILE> [COMMAND]

 Commands:

-  length
+    length (characters will be added based on final length of the word)

-  count
+    count (characters will be added based on the number of requested additions)

     help    Print this message or the help of the given subcommand(s)

 Options: